pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg14/README.md

 ?>
 ```

 I lost lot of time trying to exploit that PHP code but it was an dead end.
-Later I remembered the [SHAttered collision attack](https://shattered.it/) which allow you to craft two colliding PDF files and obtain a SHA-1 digital signature on the first PDF file which can also be abused as a valid signature on the second PDF file.
+Later I remembered the [SHAttered collision attack](https://shattered.it/) which allows you to craft two colliding PDF files and obtain a SHA-1 digital signature on the first PDF file which can also be abused as a valid signature on the second PDF file.
 It looked very promising since the QR library also accepted PDF files as an input.

 Then I prepared two QR code images: [hackvent.jpeg](files/hackvent.jpeg) and [hackyeaster.jpeg](files/hackyeaster.jpeg).
 I uploaded them to this [online service](http://alf.nu/SHA1) which generated colliding PDFs for me: [hackvent.pdf](files/hackvent.pdf) and [hackyeaster.pdf](files/hackyeaster.pdf).
 It worked like a charm!